Take your lunch break by Massoma

 Getting a good night's sleep can improve your mood, boost your immune health, and alleviate symptoms of depression.

-A better night's sleep might reduce stressors, in turn reducing your stress.
+A better night's sleep might reduce stressors, reducing your stress.

 - All day, the less caffeine you intake, the better for your sleep phase.